As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Hematite and Magnetite

-These two iron oxides are not as fancy as amethyst in geodes, however, they are highly praised by scientists and collectors as can shed a light on the formation of iron ore deposits and are commonly found during mineral exploration.
+These two iron oxides are not as fancy as amethyst in geodes.
+However, they are highly praised by scientists and collectors as they can shed light on forming iron ore deposits and are commonly found during mineral exploration.

 Pyrite and Chalcopyrite

-Iron sulfide and iron-copper sulfide or another name “fool’s gold” look like real gold and can be an eye-catchy treasure in your collection.
+Iron sulfide and iron-copper sulfide, or “fool’s gold,” look like real gold and can be an eye-catching treasure in your collection.

 Millerite

-This nickel sulfide occurs in form of thin acicular needle-like crystals resembling chrysanthemum flowers inside a geode.
+This nickel sulfide occurs in thin acicular needle-like crystals resembling chrysanthemum flowers inside a geode.
 Millerite crystals are composed of nickel and sulfur.

-The combination of such substantial elements produces fragile and thin crystals of a gentle-green color (rare for the crystal world).
+Combining such substantial elements produces fragile and thin crystals of a gentle green color (rare for the crystal world).
 The specimen below is a goal of many crystal collectors.

 Baryte and Rhodochrosite

 These two crystals can be found together in a geode.
-The most interesting thing here is that a geode is usually a hollow left after an ancient shell, which is replaced by iron oxides and hydroxides.
+The most exciting thing is that a geode is usually a hollow left after an ancient shell, replaced by iron oxides and hydroxides.
 So everything is perfect here.
 You will have rare minerals inside an extremely rare geode.

-TIP: If you have ever come across a mesmerizing geode with splendid color in a crystal shop, you may have wondered if that piece is dyed or natural.
+TIP: If you have ever encountered a mesmerizing geode with splendid color in a crystal shop, you may have wondered if that piece is dyed or natural.
 Find out the answer in the article below:

 How to Tell if a Geode is Dyed: All You Need to Know